 - Not long after, Gamzee himself.
 Nepeta comes to avenge Equius' death, and most fans were expecting Nepeta to end up doing some damage to him.
 What actually happened was that Gamzee stopped her inches from her face and uses her claws to scratch his own face (backwards!), all the while having a sadistic grin on his face. honk HONK

 - Long after, Jake flips his shit on Meenah.
 Her resulting expressions...are not displeased.

-- Yet Another Fantasy Gamer Comic has Arachne who is generally Too Kinky to Torture and really into it in any circumstances.
+- Yet Another Fantasy Gamer Comic has Arachne who is generally Too Kinky to Torture and find being put in danger arousing in any circumstances.

 - In The Gamers Alliance, Vaetris and her succubi minions of the Eastern Horde get turned on by causing pain to others and receiving pain in combat and sex.
 They're really turned on by seeing and smelling blood.

 - In Wingspan, by Julieann M. Brown-Micko, the Archangel Michael

 - Sailor Mars (Raye).
 Dear God, Mars...

 - Geier von Engelmacher of Orderly Chaos, though he falls more on the masochistic side of this trope.